argmaks/meta-zsc-eval/README.md

 Evaluating how robust Zero Shot Coordination methods are to implementation details by sampling implementations via a custom LLM Coding agent.

-The agent is given a paper in .tex or .pdf and asked to implement the method described.
+The agent is given a paper in .tex or .pdf and asked to implement the method described, train it and iterate until satisfactory.
 We then subsample the correct implementations and evaluate them in cross-play across implementations.

 ## Installation